dustin-enyeart/latex-tutorial/docs/source/content/markup.rst

 Math
 ====

-Mathematical environments are used to markup mathematical expressions.
-There are inline and out-of-line mathematical environments.
+In Latex, there are inline and out-of-line mathematical environments.
 Inline mathematical environments are denoted by surround it with dollar signs ``$``, and out-of-line mathematical environments are denoted by surrounding with ``\[`` and ``\]``.